-I am a linguist, perennial language learner and educational software developer / digital educator based variously in Birmingham, Edinburgh and London.
-My chief work is the creation of interactive activities to help students of all ages learn through fun.
-I focus mainly on Modern Foreign Languages, but have also created material for many other subjects at all levels, including Maths, English and History.
-I develop primarily with Haxe / OpenFL for HTML5, Swift / XCode and Java / Android Studio.
+I create interactive activities to help students of all ages learn through fun.
+The resources I make mainly support the teaching and learning of my life’s passion, languages.
+But I have also worked on material in many other subject areas, including Maths, English and History.
+The main tools of my trade are Haxe / OpenFL for HTML5, Swift / XCode and Java / Android Studio.

-I graduated from Oxford University in 1999 in Modern Languages (German and Spanish).
-As part of my degree, I spent a year living in Klagenfurt and Salzburg in Austria.
-My passion for languages continues today, and I continue to learn and practise foreign languages in my spare time.
+My love of languages continues to define me, and there is little I like better than getting lost in some obscure grammar or reader.
 I am especially enthused by the recent emergence of a polyglot / language-hacking community online.
 If only that had existed in my pre-Internet youth!
-Always ready for a new linguistic challenge, my current projects include Icelandic, Norwegian and Polish, as well as maintaining my German and Spanish.
+I am always on the lookout out for a new linguistic challenge.
+My current projects include Icelandic, Norwegian, Polish and Scottish Gaelic, as well as maintaining my German and Spanish.

 I was born with a cleft lip, but was lucky enough to be born in a country where repair of cleft lips and palates is routine.
 Having that chance isn’t a certainty for many children, however, which is why I support Smile Train.
 This charity funds surgical teams in some of the poorest areas of the world, offering the life-changing reparative surgery to children who would otherwise have to grow up with an unrepaired cleft.
 If you are looking for a new international cause to support, Smile Train is a very worthy option to consider.